 - Other third parties

-Your personal injury attorney will need to carefully analyze the evidence and details of your case to determine who is responsible for causing your injuries so you can get the most out of your claim.
+Your personal injury lawyer will need to carefully analyze the evidence and details of your case to determine the responsible party for causing your injuries so you can get the most out of your claim.

 Can Boat Accident Victims Share Fault?

-Boat accident victims share liability for their injuries more often than you might think.
-This is especially true in instances where people go out on boats and consume alcohol or drugs.
+Boat crash victims share liability for their injuries more often than you think.
+This is especially true when people go out on boats and consume alcohol or drugs.
 Rowdy and uncontrollable passengers, inexperienced or untrained boat operators, and other types of boat passenger negligence are not uncommon.

-However, sharing fault for your injuries will not bar you from financial recovery after your Lafayette boat accident.
-Louisiana follows a pure comparative negligence system under Louisiana Civil Code § 2323.
-This means you can still recover compensation, but your injury settlement will reflect a shared fault deduction that correlates with your percentage of liability.
+However, sharing fault for your injuries will not hinder your financial recovery after your Lafayette boat crash.
+Louisiana has a pure comparative negligence system under Louisiana Civil Code § 2323.
+This means you are still eligible to receive compensation, but your damage settlement will be reduced in accordance with your degree of fault.

-For example, if you are 20% at fault for causing the boat accident, you will only be able to recover 80% of your injury settlement.
-Find out more about how your boat accident settlement could be affected when you discuss the circumstances of the collision further with your attorney.
+For example, if you are 20% at fault for causing the boat accident, you can only recover 80% of your injury settlement.
+Find out more about how your boat accident settlement could be affected when you discuss the circumstances of the collision further with an experienced attorney.

 Common Boat Accident Injuries in Lafayette

 If you are unsure whether your injuries are severe enough to warrant a boat accident claim in Lafayette, consider the ways your life has been or may be affected by your boat accident injuries.
-The type of injury you sustained is not necessarily what determines whether you have the right to compensation.
+The type of injury you sustained does not necessarily determine whether you have the right to compensation.

-However, there are some types of injuries seen more often in Lafayette boat accidents than others.
+However, some types of injuries are seen more often in Lafayette boat accidents than others.
 These include: